calmsu/arcs/docs/faq.md

 collection.

 #### How do I make a bookmark?
+A bookmark can be created on the Search page.
 You can select the resources which you would want to view later and then click on `Collection` > `Add to bookmarks` on the search page.
 You can view the
 [Collections](about-collections) section for more information.

 #### What is the difference between a bookmark and a collection?
 A collection is a set of resources which are associated to a particular area of research.
 A bookmark could be any resource which does not necessarily belong to a specific area of research.
 Bookmarks can be a set of resources which you would want to remember and use it in some form in the future.